 Of course, healthy people should get eight hours of sleep each night.
 Nonetheless, many have trouble drifting off into dreamland.
-In fact, research cited by Science Daily found 25 percent of Americans have acute insomnia.
+In fact, research cited by Science Daily found 25% of Americans have acute insomnia.
 To explain, this sleep disorder keeps people awake for long periods of time.
 Thus, their doctors usually write prescriptions for sleeping pills.
 That’s where choosing Restoril vs Ambien comes in.

 Presently, around 57 million Americans with insomnia have several prescription drug options.
 A few include Lunesta, Rozerem, Belsomra, Halcion, and more.
 Overall, these oral pills help people fall asleep to prevent tiredness and irritability.
 That said, all sleeping pills, including Restoril and Ambien, have side effects that often include dependence.
 Over time, patients often become dependent on higher sleeping pill doses.

 First, the Restoril vs. Ambien debate should begin with how they’re alike.
 Of course, they’re both considered sedative-hypnotics or sleep aids.
 As such, these “Z-drugs” work by binding to brain receptors.
 Specifically, Restoril and Ambien activate the GABA neurotransmitter to relax users.
 Yet, both share some adverse side effects, such as: